chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

 > severely underprovisioned.
 How do we know?
 The real indicator of the Open
 > Source sustainability crisis as I define it is **maintainer burnout**.

+My [initial
+sketch](/2024/the-case-for-a-new-institution/#sketching-an-institution) for
+Software Commons was an institution that "brings together producers and consumers of FOSS under one roof, alongside platform partners, to negotiate an enduring solution to [the Open Source sustainability crisis](/2024/the-open-source-sustainability-crisis/)."
+Let's fill in the picture more.
+This is gonna be terrifying or thrilling, I don't know which yet.

 ## What We Need, What We Can't Give Up

 In designing Software Commons, there are two new realities we need to create,